Temposhark: Recordings for television

-In July 2010, Temposhark songs Joy and Crime were used in fashion advertising campaigns by Max Mara and Marina Rinaldi.
+In July 2010, Temposhark songs "Joy" and "Crime" were used in fashion advertising campaigns by Max Mara and Marina Rinaldi.

 In October 2011, it was announced that US television network PBS had licensed Temposhark's song Irresistible for the US advertising campaign of British TV series Downton Abbey.

 Touring

 Temposhark's first live appearances took place in fashionable London club nights such as Electrogogo, Nag Nag Nag, Kashpoint, Computer Blue and Drama.
 In August 2005, British style icon Princess Julia joined Temposhark on stage at the TDK Cross Central music festival where Temposhark were supporting Grace Jones and Goldfrapp.
 Her duet on the song 'Paris' has since been made into a popular electro club remix and they performed the track live a further time at Nag Nag Nag for Fischerspooner's after show party in September.

 Temposhark toured the UK in 2006 visiting all major cities, culminating in a performance at London's Tate Britain art gallery and soon afterwards at the Mean Fiddler Latitude Festival on 16 July 2006.
 Temposhark first visited New York City on a UK music industry trade mission in June 2006 and started performing live in Europe soon after including a sold out headline gig in Paris in July 2006.

 In November 2006, Temposhark began performing with their new live band, French drummer Mathis Richet and bassist Mark Ferguson.
-This led to the band being invited by music festival/conference South by Southwest 2007 (SXSW), which became the band's first ever live shows in the US.
-They performed live twice to pack out audiences at the event in Austin, Texas on 15 and 16 March 2007.
+This led to the band being invited by music festival/conference South by Southwest 2007 (SXSW), which became the band's first live shows in the US.
+They performed live twice to packed audiences at the event in Austin, Texas on 15 and 16 March 2007.
 Temposhark were awarded funding from the 'British Music Abroad' scheme run by the PRS Foundation, Arts Council England and UK Trade and Investment to support their SXSW 2007 trip to the US.